alesti/tinkering-tinkerbell/README.md

-This case design is so genius while it is not only endless stackable but it has also cages/bays and caddies, the Odroids are mounted to the caddies and removable from the rack.
+This case design is so genius while it is not only endless stackable but it has also cages/bays and caddies, the Odroids are mounted to the caddies and are easy removable from the rack.
 Thats not the case (sic!) at our company labcluster case, it is really a mess to change a node, if neccessary!

 The switch is just 1mm to big to fit into a cage, thats why it lives on the top